 Yes, most other Canadian universities will accept Acadia University credits.
 If you’re currently enrolled at another institution or have decided where you may wish to transfer your credits, we recommend you contact the institution to verify details and applicability.
-Upon completion of your course, please request a transcript through your Acadia Central account.
+Upon completion of your course, please request a transcript through your Self-Service account.
 More information about requesting a transcript is available here.

 Online courses are measured in the same credit-hours as campus courses, and they count towards completion of your degree requirements.
 They are included in your transcript in the same way any other credit course is.